Who needs to undertake construction induction training?

 The requirements for construction induction training apply to construction work.
-The definition of construction work under the Work Health and Safety Act 2020 and Work Health and Safety Regulations 2022 is very broad and picks up a wide range of activities.
+The definition of construction work under the Work Health and Safety Act 2020 and Work Health and Safety (General) Regulations 2022 (WHS General Regulations) is very broad and picks up a wide range of activities.

-Construction work is defined in regulations [Reg 289] as meaning:
+Construction work is defined in WHS General Regulations r.
+289 as meaning:

 any work carried out in connection with the construction, alteration, conversion, fitting-out, commissioning, renovation, repair, maintenance, refurbishment, demolition, decommissioning or dismantling of a structure.